-Dismal Nitch near Knappton, WA At 3 a.m., a storm with high waves and rolling logs threatens camp.
-During low tide, they are able to move into a cove which would become known as “The Dismal Nitch.”
-Despite the miserable conditions, the day ends well.
+At 3 a.m., high waves and rolling logs threaten camp in the small niche above the mouth of the Columbia.
+During low tide, they move into a better cove which would become known as “The Dismal Nitch”.
+Pvts.
+Gibson, Bratton, and Willard attempt to paddle down the river but the waves are too high.
+Despite their distressing situation, several salmon are caught, and the day ends well.

 Tough Weather